-In January 7th 2018, I reviewed Business Class in an Ethiopian Airlines Boeing 787-8 Dreamliner from Vienna (Austria) to Dar Es Salaam (Tanzania) with a layover at Ethiopian Airlines’ hub in Addis Ababa (Ethiopia).
+In this post, we review Business Class in an Ethiopian Airlines Boeing 787-8 Dreamliner from Vienna (Austria) to Dar Es Salaam (Tanzania) with a layover at Ethiopian Airlines’ hub in Addis Ababa (Ethiopia).
 Both flight legs were operated by modern B787 Dreamliner aircraft with fully lie-flat seats in Business Class (called Cloud Nine).

-Ethiopian’s oldest B787s are still flying around with angled lie-flat seats, so this check which Business Class seat you are booking into before you fly.
-The experience was good, albeit not mindblowing, but did indeed exceed my expectations.
+Ethiopian’s oldest B787s are still flying around with angled lie-flat seats, so check which Business Class seat you are booking into before you fly.
+The experience was good, albeit not mind-blowing, but it did indeed exceed my expectations.

 During this flight, I had a layover in Ethiopian Airlines’ Cloud Nine Lounge At Addis Ababa Airport which I reviewed separately.

-Most of Ethiopian’s longhaul aircraft feature lie-flat seats, except for the oldest ten B787s.
-The carrier finished the retrofit its B767 and B777 fleet – with instalments of flatbed seats last year, so these older B787 should be the next aircraft to undergo a retrofit.
+Most of Ethiopian’s long-haul aircraft feature lie-flat seats, except for the oldest ten B787s.
+The carrier finished the retrofit of its B767 and B777 fleet – with installments of flatbed seats last year, so these older B787s should be the next aircraft to undergo a retrofit.

 Business Class Cabin Review

-All seats face forward and have aisle access, except for the window seats (where you have to climb over the legs of your neighbour to reach the aisle).
-Paired seats are staggered by a couple of inches (cm), which, together with a small partition, adds some privacy while allowing enough interaction when you are travelling with a companion.
+All seats face forward and have aisle access, except for the window seats (where you have to climb over your neighbor’s legs to reach the aisle).
+Paired seats are staggered by a couple of inches (cm), which, together with a small partition, adds some privacy while allowing enough interaction when traveling with a companion.

-This is the same Business Class layout which you find on other airlines, such as KLM’s B777, United Airlines’ B787s, and Qatar Airlines’ A330s.
+This is the same Business Class layout that you find on other airlines, such as KLM’s B777, United Airlines’ B787s, and Qatar Airlines’ A330s.

 Business Class Seat Review

 Not all of Ethiopian’s B787 Dreamliners feature lie-flat seats.
-The first ten Dreamliner aircraft were delivered with an older Business Class product with angled lie-flat seats (170 degrees recline), while the newer Dreamliners have all been delivered with fully flat beds (180 degrees recline).
+The first ten Dreamliner aircraft were delivered with an older Business Class product with angled lie-flat seats (170 degrees recline).
+In contrast, the newer Dreamliners have all been delivered with fully flat beds (180 degrees recline).

-The soft cushioned seat has a pitch of 78 inch (195 cm), which is defined as the space between one point on a seat and the same point on the seat in front of it.
-The seat width is 22 inch (56 cm), which is comfortable but not among the widest in the industry.
+The soft cushioned seat has a pitch of 78 inches (195 cm), which is defined as the space between one point on a seat and the same point on the seat in front of it.
+The seat width is 22 inches (56 cm), which is comfortable but not among the industry’s widest.

-Each seat features its own 15,4 inch HD TV, which can be controlled by either a handset in the armrest or by directly touching the screen.
-Below the TV monitor, you find a drawer which is large enough to store your laptop, and a footrest which becomes part of the flatbed once the seat is fully reclined.
+Each seat features its own 15,4 inch HD TV, controlled by either a handset in the armrest or by directly touching the screen.
+Below the TV monitor, you find a large enough drawer to store your laptop and a footrest, which becomes part of the flatbed once the seat is fully reclined.

-The size of this footrest differs dramatically depending upon the row: the bulkhead seats in row 1 offer a much larger ottoman as compared to the cramp footrests of all the other Business Class seats (so choose a seat in the first row if you can).
+The size of this footrest differs dramatically depending upon the row: the bulkhead seats in row 1 offer a much larger ottoman than the cramp footrests of all the other Business Class seats (so choose a seat in the first row if you can).

-The armrest that is shared between paired seats features a small shared table (for drinks and snacks), the seat controls, and the remote control for the entertainment system.
-It also houses a fold-out tray table which needs to be pulled out for any use.
-On the other side of the seat, behind the headrest, is a small, difficult to reach storage compartment, where you find a universal AC power outlet and a USB port.
+The armrest shared between paired seats features a small shared table (for drinks and snacks), the seat controls, and the remote control for the entertainment system.
+It also houses a fold-out tray table that needs to be pulled out for any use.
+On the other side of the seat, behind the headrest, is a small, difficult-to-reach storage compartment, where you find a universal AC power outlet and a USB port.

 The seat goes fully flat (180 degrees recline), but again, your sleep comfort will depend on the seat you choose: except for the bulkhead seats in row 1 (which come with large ottomans), the footrests are too narrow for a good night’s rest.